 If your business includes a partner or staff members, will your business checks require one signature or two?
-If the business checks require two signatures, will this be for all check amounts, or only amounts over a specified dollar value?
-Make these decisions before opening a small business bank account, and you'll avoid the headaches of trying to make changes later.
+If you require two signatures, will this be for all check amounts, or only amounts over a specified dollar value?
+Make these decisions before opening your account, and you'll avoid the headaches of making changes later.

 4. Choosing the wrong bank for your business